Vilna, Alberta: History

-Vilna was founded in 1907, mostly by central European settlers, and started to develop in 1919, when the railroad reached this area.
-It was named in 1920 after the Lithuanian capital city of Vilnius, similarly to the community of Wilno in Ontario, Canada.
-Before 1920, the local post office was named "Villette".
+Vilna was founded in 1907, mostly by central European settlers.
+By 1918, the settlers were calling the larger district Vilna, after the Lithuanian capital city of Vilnius (Vilna).
+The main community started to coalesce in 1919, when the railroad reached the area and the first grain elevator was built.
+The "Villette" post office, located two miles east, was relocated to the growing community in 1920, at which time the community was officially named Vilna.
+That same year, the first schoolhouse was built.
 Vilna was incorporated as a village on June 13, 1923.

 On February 5, 1967, Vilna experienced a meteor air burst with a yield estimated at 600 tonnes of TNT (2.5 TJ).
 Subsequently, two very small meteorite fragments were found – 48 mg and 94 mg which are now stored at University of Alberta, in Edmonton.